The British royal family just keeps growing — and with each new arrival, Queen Elizabeth II’s legacy continues.

 One month after Louis’ birth, a source told Us Weekly exclusively that Charlotte had a “great bond” with her siblings.

 “She is really enjoying having a younger brother to play with,” the insider said in May 2018.
 “She’s taking her big sister duties very seriously.
 She won’t leave baby Louis’ side.”

 While the three siblings’ close bond has continued to develop over the years, more relatives have arrived to add some excitement to playdates.

 Zara and Mike’s second daughter, Lena, was born two months after Louis in June 2018.
-William and Kate’s children got their very own first cousin when Prince Harry and Meghan Markle welcomed their son, Archie, in May 2019.
+William and Kate’s children got their very own first cousin when Harry and his wife, Meghan Markle, welcomed their son, Archie, in May 2019.

 Three more babies were added to the family in quick succession in 2021.
 Princess Eugenie’s first child, son August, arrived in February 2021, followed by Zara and Mike’s son, Lucas, who made his debut that May.

-One month later, Harry and Meghan’s daughter, Lilbet Diana, was born in June 2021.
-While her first name honors her great-grandmother Elizabeth, her middle name (like her cousin Charlotte Elizabeth Diana!) is a tribute to Harry and William’s late mother, Princess Diana.
+One month later, Harry and Meghan’s daughter, Lilbet “Lili” Diana, was born in June 2021.
+While her first name honors her great-grandmother Elizabeth, her middle name (like her cousin Charlotte Elizabeth Diana) is a tribute to Harry and William’s late mother, Princess Diana.

 Sign up for Us Weekly's free, daily newsletter and never miss breaking news or exclusive stories about your favorite celebrities, TV shows and more!